Lostmyname/lmn-gulp-tasks/README.md

 There should never be any need to write "../node_modules", as the import paths are set for you.
-Therefore, it should be considered an antipattern, and this task will throw an error if you write "../node_modules".
+Therefore, it should be considered an antipattern, and this task will throw an error if you write "../node_modules" anywhere in your Sass.

 If you really want to use this anti-pattern, you can set the `ignoreSuckyAntipattern` option to true and the task won't check your code.